panayot-zhi/ApplicationModel/Documentation/frontend/cqrs/proxy-generation.md

 ## Getting started

-All you need is to reference the following **Aksio.ProxyGenerator** package and configure the property for the output folder within your **.csproj** file.
+All you need is to reference the following **Cratis.ProxyGenerator** package and configure the property for the output folder within your **.csproj** file.
 Lets say you have a structure as below:

 ```shell